atomisthq/docs/docs/user-guide/interfaces/cli/install.md

     Notice, you will find the `.atomist` directory for settings and artifacts in `%USERPROFILE%\.atomist`

-You can keep your Rug CLI up to dat by regularly upgrading:
+You can keep your Rug CLI up to date by regularly upgrading:

 ```console
 (admin) C:\ > choco upgrade rug-cli -s "'https://atomist.jfrog.io/atomist/api/nuget/nuget'"